 Details about all compulsory courses as well as further information about optional courses are contained within this document accessible on the College website.

-Meanwhile, if you have any queries or require further information please contact either Mr Kesterton, Vice-Principal, or Ms Ruth Brewer, acting Head of Year 9.
+Meanwhile, if you have any queries or require further information please contact either Mr Kesterton, the Vice-Principal, or Miss Nicola Deans, Head of Year 9.

 Yours sincerely,